-Rediscover Black History in Ontario
+Rediscover Black history in Ontario

-During the 19th century thousands of enslaved and free Black Americans risked the dangerous journey to Upper Canada (now Ontario) to escape the atrocities of slavery in the United States.
+Thousands of enslaved and free Black Americans risked the dangerous journey to Upper Canada (now Ontario) to escape the atrocities of slavery in the United States during the 19th century.
 Many used the Underground Railroad, a network of secret routes developed by people of various faiths and races committed to providing safe passage to Canada, where slavery was not legal.

 Below are places to learn more about the Underground Railroad and early Black settlement in Ontario.

 NOTE: Be sure to check online for hours of operation and all requirements before visiting.

 The Tower of Freedom is an Underground Railway monument created by sculptor Ed Dwight that was unveiled in 2001.
 It: